dalpras/DXF2PNG8/README.md

 # DXF2PNG8
 This applications helps in making a batch conversion from files in DXF to PNG8.

-The following tutorial apply only for `Adobe Illustrator` and `Adobe Fireworks`.
+The following tutorial apply only for owners of `Adobe Illustrator` and `Adobe Fireworks`.
 The main issue in converting DXF is that all the construction lines need to be thick enough and the file as small as possible for an internet use.

 Convert DXF to PNG24